mother of a foolish son who squandered his inheritance.

-She was from Ammon, a state east of Jerusalem; the Ammonites were traditional enemies of Judah, her husband’s kingdom.
+She was a princess from Ammon, a state east of Jerusalem; the Ammonites were traditional enemies of Judah.

-She bore Rehoboam (who was inept) to Solomon (who was shrewd), and lived in a comparatively lavish and large harem in Jerusalem.
+She bore Rehoboam (who was inept) to Solomon (who was shrewd), and lived in a large harem in Jerusalem.

 the building of the Temple and palaces

-social dislocation: David and Solomon were by no means universally popular
+social strife: David and Solomon were by no means universally popular

 The Temple of Dendur, Egypt.
 Solomon’s Temple was built much earlier than this, but was probably similar in design.